ENCCS/intro-machine-learning/content/03-scientific-data-for-ML.rst

 - **Metadata**: Metadata encompasses diverse information about data, including units, timestamps, identifiers, and other descriptive attributes.
 While most scientific data is either numerical or textual, the associated metadata is usually domain-specific, and different types of data may have different metadata conventions.
 In scientific applications, such as simulations and experimental results, metadata is typically integrated with the corresponding dataset to ensure proper interpretation and reproducibility.

+Forms of scientific data
+^^^^^^^^^^^^^^^^^^^^^^^^

+Forms of scientific data refer to how the data is structured or formatted.
+It focuses on the presentation or shape of the data.

+- **Tabular data structure** (numerical arrays) is a collection of numbers arranged in a specific structure that one can perform mathematical operations on.
+Examples of numerical arrays are scalar (0D), row or column vector (1D), matrix (2D), and tensor (3D), *etc.*
+- **Textual data structure** is a format for storing and organizing text-based data.
+It represents unstructured or semi-structured information as sequences of characters (letters, numbers, symbols, punctuation) arranged in strings.
+- **Images, videos, and audio** are forms of scientific data that represent information through visual and auditory formats.
+Images capture static visual information as pixel arrays, videos combine sequential frames to show temporal changes, and audio encodes sound signals as time-series data for analysis.
+- **Graphs and networks** are forms of scientific data that represent relationships between entities as nodes and connections as edges.
+They are used to model complex systems such as social networks, molecular interactions, and ecological food webs, capturing the structure and connectivity of scientific phenomena.